 - You’re just calmer in general

-Unless you want to be boring (like me) you don’t want to be apathetic all the time.
+Unless you want to be boring (like me), you don’t want to be apathetic all the time.
 You’ll want to use it only to get the results mentioned above.
-You don’t want be indifferent towards a close friend’s birthday – unless he deserves it – or towards your boss – unless you’re seeking to get fired.

 What about those situations causes you your stress?
-Pick 1-3 things for each listed situation.
+Pick 1 to 3 things for each listed situation.
 Continuing off of the examples above:

 - Stubbing my toe really hurts.

-- I guess I should wear shoes/socks more often.
-I should watch where I’m going.
+- I guess I should wear shoes/socks more often or I should watch where I’m going.